missionpinball/mpf-docs/hardware/index.rst

 MPF machine config.
 (For example, you can combine the SmartMatrix RGB DMD with a FAST Core controller, or a FadeCandy LED controller with a P-ROC, etc.)

-MPF currently supports the following hardware devices.
-We are always adding more, so if there's some device that you'd like to use that we don't support, let us know.
+MPF currently supports the following hardware control systems.
+We are always adding more, so if there's a hardware device that you'd like to use that we don't support, let us know.
 (Or better yet, write your own interface to it and submit a pull request to the MPF codebase!)